wacncontent/CustomizeTool/output/articles/active-directory/active-directory-v2-devquickstarts-dotnet-api.md

 ## 2. Set up your app to use the OWIN authentication pipeline

-Now that you’ve registered an app, you need to set up your app to communicate with the v2.0 endpoint in order to validate incoming requests & tokens.
+Now that you've registered an app, you need to set up your app to communicate with the v2.0 endpoint in order to validate incoming requests & tokens.

 -	To begin, open the solution and add the OWIN middleware NuGet packages to the TodoListService project using the Package Manager Console.